Published: January 15, 2024

 1. Odin’s Chute: The easiest black diamond.
 The top is pretty steep, but then quickly evens out.
 It is a very wide, short trail that empties out onto Down Under (blue).

 2. Over The Edge: Similar to Odin’s Chute, the top is pretty steep, but the slope evens out in the middle and the second half of the trail could be considered a blue.
-(Similar to Whipsaw, but with a slightly steeper beginning).

 5. Bobcat Bowl: A short, fairly steep, trail that is only open with natural snowfall.
 It empties out onto Down Under. (blue)